 This process is so familiar that you could probably do this in your sleep (though we don't recommend trying this...).
 With over 100 years in development, gas stations are at nearly every corner or highway stop.
 The infrastructure is so extensive, you can drive anywhere in the U.S. at a moment's notice.

 Quite soon, all of this is about to change.
 Through breakthroughs in battery and electric motor technology, electric cars are just now breaking into the mainstream.
 While electric vehicles (EVs) cost less to operate and pollute a whole lot less than gas or diesel cars, they are (at first) a bit more complicated to charge than refueling gas.
+Electric cars are also convenient because you can wake up in the morning with the full charge you need by charging at home.
+This has been made even easier with the NeoCharge Smart Splitter by sharing your 240V outlet at home to save money on expensive installations.

 The Three Levels of Electric Car Charging